strawlab/fly-enhancer-redirect/README.md

 This site was built according to the recipe by [Brent Jackson](http://jxnblk.com/writing/posts/static-site-generation-with-react-and-webpack/)

-## This code has a serious bug
+## Potential future improvement

-Due to behavior with react-router that I don't understand, I was getting React errors much like [this](https://github.com/rackt/react-router/issues/1402#issuecomment-116723037).
+In theory, most of the pages in this site could be pre-rendered on the server-side and then the javascript could alter/update them.
+However, when I tried to do that, I was getting strange errors much like [this](https://github.com/rackt/react-router/issues/1402#issuecomment-116723037).
-I have not solved the issue and consequently error messages show up on the console and in the browser.
-Nonetheless, the redirection works and so I'm putting this online in the present state and hope to fix the bug later.
+It seems that the various static React-based site generators do not expect dynamic data, e.g. from a query in the URL.
+Anyhow, if these errors could be fixed, the server-side pre-rendering could be turned on.

 ## prior to building or developing